 Part Number E17122-05

-The LAG function returns the values of a dimensioned variable or expression at a specified offset of a dimension before the current value of that dimension.
-Typically, you use the LAG function to retrieve values for a previous time period.
+The LAGABSPCT function returns the percentage difference between the value of a dimensioned variable or expression at a specified offset of a dimension before the current value of that dimension and the current value of the dimensioned variable or expression.